Armagh Robinson Library

 Research & Group Visits

 Researchers should email the library in advance to arrange a research slot; staff will prepare materials for a smoother visit.
 Schools and adult groups are encouraged to book tours through the group tours page.
-The maximum group size is 45 for the combined three‑venue tour, split into three sub‑groups of 15.
+The maximum group size for the combined three‑venue tour is 45, split into three sub‑groups of 15.

 Contact